arngolo/pqkmeans-arctoolbox/README.md

 **Note**: You can’t modify the original conda environment, only its clones.
 You can conda or pip install additional libraries but some of them such as pqkmeans will not show up if you try to list them from arcGIS pro.

 ### Dependencies:
-Rasterio and pqkmeans as main libraries.
-Other dependencies:  matplotlib, scikit-learn, GDAL.
+ENV: `ArcGIS Pro 3.3 with python 3.11`
+- Rasterio
+- pqkmeans

-**Note:** Microsoft Build tools (2015) is also required for pqkmeans.
+**Note:** Microsoft Build tools (2015) or Visual Studio Comunity 2022 is also required to compile pqkmeans.

-All dependencies are installed by binary files located in Binaries folder repository and are listed in the requirements.txt file: pip -r install requirements.txt
+pip -r install requirements.txt

 ## Using the tool: